Jewish quarter of Inca: Historical importance

-The Jewish quarter of Inca can be considered the secondary aljama of Majorca.
+The Jewish quarter of Inca can be considered the secondary aljama of Mallorca.
 The main one was in Palma, but beginning in 1383 the secretaries of the aljama in Palma delegated functions on their peers in Inca, making the community effectively independent.
 This arrangement was short-lived as the neighborhood was destroyed in 1391 and most of the survivors converted to Christianity.

 All evidences indicate that the call had a synagogue.
 In documents from 1392, convert Bartomeua claimed inheritance rights on properties owned by her grandfather "Jucef Ben Baharon, rabbi of the Jewish School of the Call."

 In the town map made by Dr. Sebastià Sans in 1808, the Jewish quarter appears as "El Call" and numbered with 10.

 Based on an investigation conducted by Antoni Ginard, Joan Estrany and Francesca Tugores at the University of the Balearic Islands, Jeroni de Berard is currently believed to have made in 1790 the oldest map of Inca, later used by his sometimes collaborator Sebastià Sans to make his own in 1808.

 The owners of the house of Can Monroig, formerly known as Can Mora, carried out a process of total restoration.
 During the excavation, they found architectural remains and pottery likely dating from the call or Muslim times.